cookieeikooc/FPGA-Pac-Man/bing_log.md

 ## ROM
 With data store in ROM, pre-made pixels can be easily get with address decoder.
 ### Tiles
-The ROM is store in a form of tiles, getting a tile from the ROM then cast it into display cache
+The ROM is stored in a form of tiles, then get a tile from the ROM then cast it into display cache

 ## Display cache
-Cut the whole display in to three pieces, score, board, level, so that we can combine all cache to create the display memory array for VGA output module.
+Cut the whole display into three parts, score, board and level, so that we can combine all cache to create the display memory array for the VGA output module.
 ### Map
-The Map have 34 different types of tile, which is given with number 0 to 33, storged in a 28 * 31 array, and each tile is an 8 * 8 tile, with only colored or black storged in it.
+The Map have 34 different types of tile, which is given with number 0 to 33, stored in a 28 x 31 array, and each tile is an 8 x 8 tile, with only colored or black stored in it.
 ```
 00: empty       08: ┘           16: ╝           24: ]           32: ║ right
 01: ┌ outer     09: ╔ outer     17: ╒           25: ─ top       33: gate